 WHAT BEANS TO PUT IN MINESTRONE SOUP?

 Since this is a minestrone soup recipe, you’re going to want some kind of beans in it for sure.
-It’s more common to use chickpea, red or white beans, but you can really get as creative as you like.
+It’s more common to use chickpeas, and red or white beans, but you can really get as creative as you like.
 You can use even lentils or black beans.
-I just use chickpea and kidney beans because I really enjoy that combo.
+I just use chickpeas and kidney beans because I really enjoy that combo.
 But use whichever feel good to you or whatever you have on hand.

 WHY FROZEN VEGETABLES ARE AWESOME